luv-jeri/coding-ninjas-react-tests/README.md

 ## Question

- > Add the following functionalities to the given code:
+> #### Add the following functionalities to the given code:
+>
- > Task-1:Toggle light and dark mode.
-(You can use Context API or Local Storage)
+> - Task-1:Toggle light and dark mode.
+(You can use Context API or Local
+>   Storage)
- > Task-2: Toggle like on the post.
+> - Task-2: Toggle like on the post.
+> - You can visualize the rest from the image that are provided below.

 ## Images

 ![image](https://i.imgur.com/KYdMKkE.png)
 ![image](https://i.imgur.com/1TEkQ63.png)

 ## Available Scripts